 - Bring the soup to a boil, then reduce the heat until the soup is just simmering.
 Allow to simmer for 25 mins.

-- If you prefer a thicker soup broth, at this point you can add 1 to 2 tsp of cornstarch to a quarter cup of cold water then pour this mixture into the soup.
+- If you prefer a thicker soup broth, at this point you can add 1 to 2 teaspoon of cornstarch to a quarter cup of cold water then pour this mixture into the soup.

 - Remove from the heat, add the sour cream and shredded cheese, stir well and serve with optional toppings (see notes).